 I also record sold items and shipping costs on Excel at this point.
 Yes, preparing for tax.
 “I’ll do it later” brings me large quantities of data entry at once.
 I record all the numbers frequently to prevent feeling overworked and overwhelmed.
 Small steps every day save me.

 Related Post: The #1 Accounting Software in the Cloud FreshBooks

 It’s time to go USPS and drop off packages!
 I go post office pretty much every day.

 I sometimes stop by TJ Maxx, Marshalls, or Nordstrom Rack for Bargain Hunt after USPS.
-One time, $29 Tommy Hilfiger backpack at TJ Maxx sold on eBay for $65.
+One time, a $29 Tommy Hilfiger backpack at TJ Maxx was sold on eBay for $65.
 Some people said TJ Maxx, Marshalls, or Nordstrom Rack are too expensive for reselling.
 And I think so too.
 However, some brands and some categories of items are sold super good deals on these discount stores.

 You just need field research.

 Snacking time!
 (I never ever skip snacking time) This is a whole wheat biscuit with cream cheese and strawberries (:

 Response email to customers.
 My eBay, Poshmark and dropshipping stores are small, but I still get 3-6 emails a day.

 Where are my packages?
 What is the measurement of clothes?
 How long it will take to deliver the item?
 How is customs duty calculated?
 I wrote all the answers on the website but customers are still emailing me and ask questions.

 Product research for my dropshipping store, shoot item photos for eBay and Poshmark, create images for marketing.